satriad1st/rest-api-indonesia/README-EN.md

 ## Contact

-Feel free to ask me in Facebook, message to [Fariz Ramadhan](https://www.facebook.com/farizdotid).
-You can submit [issues](https://github.com/farizdotid/DAFTAR-API-LOKAL-INDONESIA/issues) for any comment for this repository.
+Feel free to ask me in Facebook, message to [@yuk Consulting](https://www.facebook.com/ayuk).
+You can submit [issues](https://github.com/satriad1st/rest-api-indonesia/issues) for any comment for this repository.

-Thank You (Hatur Nuhun - in Sundanese).
+Thank You Kiyay.

 ## License